tomcur/intervention/README.md

 ## Examples

-Waypoints are represented as circles, arcs represent the turning radius calculated from the waypoints.
+Waypoints are represented as circles; arcs represent the turning radius calculated from these waypoints.
 Orange indicates student driving.
 Blue indicates teacher driving.
+Only one model is in control of the vehicle at any one time.
 Predictions of the model that is _not_ in control are gray.

 <p align="center">
     <img src="assets/interventions.gif" alt="Interventions" />